 Close the lid and steam valve.
 Cook on high pressure for 18 – 21 minutes. (if your wings are much smaller or you’re using fewer wings than I did it will not take this long (set for 18 min. for 10 wings and perfect)

-If you’d like them crispy put your chicken wings on a baking sheet with sauce and broil for 3-4 minutes cook time or in an air fryer at 400 degrees until as crispy as you’d like.
+If you’d like them crispy put your chicken wings on a baking sheet with sauce set the timer and broil for about 3-4 minutes cook time.
+Rather use an air fryer for this step to get crispy chicken skin.
+Totally get it, just set at 400 degrees for about 4 minutes or so until as crispy as you’d like.

 After you try this you should make these Instant Pot recipes